JiriTrecak/Laurine/README.md

 I'd also like to make round of applause to Marcin Krzyżanowski for his [Natalie Generator](https://github.com/krzyzanowskim/Natalie), which heavily inspired this project by his approach.
 Hope we meet for beer one day!

+## More libraries, same awesomeness

+If you liked it, check out my [other library - Warp](https://github.com/JiriTrecak/Warp "Warp"), that will help you with development of your data models.

 ## Contact me